LEAGUE7QC/LEAGUE7QC.github.io/docs/community-events/qcmania.md

 Welcome to **QCMania** - the ultimate competitive Quidditch Champions tournament where Nations clash across four elemental trials!
 Each trial tests different aspects of magical gameplay, from lightning-fast Seeker duels to coordinated team strategies.
 Compete for glory, prizes, and Core Shards while representing your Nation in this epic championship.

+> ## <span style="color:#ffbd00">07/19 Updates</span>
+>
+> To keep QCMania consistent, competitive, and clear across all gameplay-based Trials, we are updating the format for Fire and Earth to match the structure used in Air.
+This ensures equal match opportunities, cleaner progression, and easier understanding across the board.
+>
+> **New Standardized Format (Trials of Air, Fire, and Earth)**
+>- 2 Cohorts (Group A & Group B)
+>- Each cohort has 1 representative per Nation (4 total)
+>- Each player or team plays 3 round robin matches in their group
+>- Best-performing player or team from each Nation advances to the Final 4
+>- Final 4 is a single elimination bracket
+>
+> **New Trial of Fire Format:**
+>- Two Round Robin Groups: Group A (Player A from each Nation), Group B (Player B from each Nation)
+>- Each player plays 3 matches in their group (7 minutes each, 10 minutes including setup)
+>- Best performer from each Nation advances to Final 4 single-elimination bracket
+>- No spawn camping allowed - violation = disqualification
+>- Any legal skill tree/loadout permitted
+>- Most Eliminations Wins
+>
+>**New Trial of Earth Format:**
+>- Two Round Robin Groups: Group A (Player A from each Nation), Group B (Player B from each Nation)
+>- Each player plays 3 matches in their group (7 minutes each, 10 minutes including setup)
+>- Best team from each Nation advances to Final 4 single-elimination bracket
+>
+>**Participation Rewards:**
+>- Trial of Air: 300 Core Shards per player
+>- Trial of Fire: 300 Core Shards per player
+>- Trial of Earth: 300 Core Shards per player
+>
+>**Clarification:** Trial of Earth Core Shards
+>- All Core Shard rewards in Trial of Earth are awarded per player, not per team
+>- Each member of a 4-person team earns full credit for match wins and Grand Final victories

 ## Event Schedule

 - Saturday, July 19 – Trial of Air (Seeker 1v1) & Trial of Fire (Beater Brawl KO duels)